MikeyBeez/Julie-Julie/README.md

 INSTALLATION

 Since I use gTTS as and operating system level utility.
 You probably should too -- see my GoogSpeech Github repository.
 You must also, however, install gTTS in the virtual environment you create below.
-Otherwise: import gtts (lower case here) in your python programs will fail.
+Otherwise: import gtts (lower case once programming in python -- go figure) or your python programs will fail.

 Install gTTS in the base environment: